Quarterly highlights

 resources

-For more information visit the cecouncil.org website or contact CE Council member organizations.
+For more information visit the cecouncil.com website or contact CE Council member organizations.

 For compliance resources on issues affecting the security issue please visit FINRA Key Topics page.

-For insight into FINRA’s findings into recent oversight activities of FINRA’s Member Supervision, Market Regulation and Enforcement programs, please visit the Report on FINRA’s Examination and Risk Monitoring Program.
+For insight into FINRA’s findings into recent oversight activities of FINRA’s Member Supervision, Market Regulation and Enforcement programs, please visit the 2025 FINRA Annual Regulatory Oversight Report.

 For the SEC’s priorities of examinations of certain practices, products and services, please see The Division of Examinations report.